vyastreb/ai-terminal/README.md

 # MistralTerminal - chatbot in your Linux terminal

 ## Overview
 MistralTerminal is a command-line interface for interacting with MistralAI.
 It allows users to send questions directly from the terminal and receive concise answers from MistralAI.
 This script is designed for simplicity and ease of use.
+It keeps the conversation in a local file, so you can continue interact with it without giving the context every time.
+It also supports colored output for enhanced readability.

 ## Author
 V.A.
 Yastrebov, CNRS, MINES Paris - PSL, France, Jan 2024.